LChip2002/Typst-Diss-Template/README.md

-# A written project proposal
+# A Typst Template for Dissertation and Academic Writing at the University of Lincoln